Blog

 A Big Five report is percentiles, not labels.
 How to read your scores across the five traits, what high and low mean, and what the numbers do not say.

-What the Cèrcol Witness instrument measures — and how it differs from self-report
+What the Cèrcol Witness measures that self-report cannot

 How to run a team personality workshop: a step-by-step guide

-A team personality workshop builds shared vocabulary for friction-causing differences.
-This facilitation framework shows how to run one that actually sticks.
+A team personality workshop gives people a shared vocabulary for the differences that cause friction.
+Here is a facilitation framework that sticks.

 The personality of successful CEOs